Mwambama/KafkaSync/README.md

 git clone https://github.com/your-username/kafkasync.git
 cd kafkasync
 Configure the System Create a config.toml file in the root directory and populate it with your settings.
-Use the example below as a template.
+Example:

 Ini, TOML